Summits & Skills 4000m

 - Safe glacier travel and crevasse rescue techniques

-- Staying in alpine huts
+- Staying in high mountain huts

 Sample Programme